darkhelmet/verboselogging/posts/techradar-needs-to-turn-on-their-radar.md

 Sure, we might not run Windows, but once again, they say in the blurb that there will be an operating system underlying things.
-An operating system is something you just can’t get away from.
+An operating system is something you just can't get away from.

-On a side note, I’m a sucker for linkbait.
+On a side note, I'm a sucker for linkbait.